 2. Manage your emails and tasks

 Emails come and go, sometimes it’s hard to keep track.
 We help teams to complete their emails and tasks together and on their own, faster.
-Tip: Select email(s) and use the ‘D’ to move them between boards.
+Tip: Select email(s) and drag them across boards.

 3. Do everything directly in Gmail